 or purchase tickets at OvationTix: 866.811.4111

-There are four packages available for DON’T DRESS FOR DINNER.
+There are three remaining packages (Rogers Memorial Library and Westhampton Free Library packages are SOLD OUT) available for DON’T DRESS FOR DINNER.

 The Hampton Bays Public Library is offering a dinner package on Friday, June 1.
 Dinner is at 1 North Steakhouse in Hampton Bays at 5 pm, followed by the show at 7 pm.
 The cost for the dinner (including tax and tip) and show is $60.
 To register, please call the Hampton Bays Library at 631-728-6241.